 Free Online Legal Help

 If you are not able to pay for a lawyer or get a free lawyer to help you on a legal issue you are facing, you can access free legal resources online:

 - The American Bar Association offers some free legal answers – you can select the state where you live and ask questions

 - The ACLU also offers Know Your Rights information on various legal issues such as students’ free speech rights in public schools, what to do if stopped by the police, stops and arrests, searches, warrants and questioning when encountering law enforcement, anti-Muslim discrimination, rights of LGBT high school students, survivors of sexual and domestic violence, and pregnant and breastfeeding workers facing workplace discrimination

 Although getting access to legal help can be challenging if you are an immigrant, you always have options.
 Educating yourself about what resources are available, either for a fee, at low-cost, or for free, is the first step to getting the help you need.

 Don’t miss the opportunity to continue educating yourself!
 If you are a business owner, or you’re considering starting your own business, Camino Financial Newsletter is the resource to gather all the information you need.
 By subscribing to our email newsletter, you’ll receive useful tips every week on business funding, management, technology, and other topics to help you win big in business.
-Join a community of over 30,000 entrepreneurs passionate about building a legacy in business!
+Join a community of thousands of entrepreneurs passionate about building a legacy in business!